 Analog Sweat: Genre-Proof Instrumental Walls of Noise

-Rock-beats-electro duo Analog Sweat and the Native American-inspired clothing company UN3EK SY5TEM are connected (but separate), the ties connecting the two run deeper than the fact that Tyson "Illfranklyn" Powless is involved in both.
+Rock-beats-electro duo Analog Sweat and the Native American clothing company UN3EK SY5TEM are connected (but separate), and the ties connecting the two run deeper than the fact that Tyson "Illfranklyn" Powless is involved in both.
 The music and the shirts share a sense of creative merging.

 Analog Sweat doesn't follow trends, either.